hollow-earth/careerlens/README.md

 - Improved resource management for local LLMs
 - The project is intentionally being released as a working prototype rather than waiting for every planned feature to be completed.

-## Important: LinkedIn and Automated Access
+## Important: Automated Access

-Do not log into your personal LinkedIn account while using the current LinkedIn scraper.
-The scraper does not require or support authenticated LinkedIn access.
+Do not log into your personal accounts while using the current scraper.
+The scraper does not require or support authenticated access to any job boards.

-CareerLens currently accesses LinkedIn through its publicly accessible/guest-facing website.
+CareerLens currently accesses many of the websites through their publicly accessible/guest-facing websites.
 The scraper is not designed around authenticated access.

 Automated access to third-party websites may be restricted by their terms of service, robots policies, rate limits, or other technical measures.
 Changes to those systems may also cause the scraper to stop working.